Heat Exposure and Reactions

 - Exertion.
 During hot weather, hard work or sports can cause heat production to exceed heat loss.

 - Heat waves.
-A hot humid climate can also add risk if you aren't used to it.
-This happens on vacations.
-The first heat wave of the summer can cause similar problems.
+The first heat wave of the summer can cause heat problems.
 It takes 8 to 10 days for you to become used to high summer temperatures.
+This sudden change in temperature can also happen on vacations.

-- Heatstroke is a breakdown in how the body regulates temperature.
-It usually follows exposure to a very high temperature.
+- Exposure to a very high temperature.
 Examples are being inside a hot car or in a steam tent.
-Being indoors without air-conditioning during heat waves is also a risk factor.
+Being indoors without air-conditioning during heat waves is the main cause of heat stroke in the elderly.

 When to Call for Heat Exposure and Reactions